By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 School one says that if you are clumsy, that is the way you are and you will be clumsy the rest of your life.
 Coaches from this school search far and wide and try to recruit talent for their teams.

 Personally, I think there is strong evidence for the second school.
-People who initially did not look like they could do something can often outplay, out study and outperform those people who initially looked like “naturals.”
+People who initially did not look like they could do something can often outplay, out study, and outperform those people who initially looked like “naturals.”

 Naturals are developed over time not born that way.
 Some people who should have made the natural list never got the training they needed and as a result did not become the “natural” they could have become.

 We expect that the tallest people should be the best at basketball.
-Yes good players often enjoy the benefits of being above average in height, but have you ever known a really tall person who just could not play basket ball?
+Yes, good players often enjoy the benefits of being above average in height, but have you ever known a really tall person who just could not play basketball?
 Are their short people who turn out to be extraordinary players?
 Appearances do not make for naturals and neither do inborn qualities.

 “Naturals” practice – a lot.

 If high levels of ability were all about being a natural, those top players would never need to practice.
-The truth is that the best players practice repeatedly until the things the want to do become automatic actions.
+The truth is that the best players practice repeatedly until the things they want to do become automatic actions.
 They train themselves until they become that “natural” they wanted to be.

 You have to practice the things that need improvement.

 Highly successful people do not focus only on the things they do well.
 The difference between the top athletes and the next level down is that the top people continue to practice the things they do not do well until those things become part of their A routine.
-Those people who aspire to greatness but never make it often look for the things that they are good at, the things that they think reflect some natural ability and then they practice what they are good at.
+Those people who aspire to greatness but never make it often look for the things that they are good at, the things that they think reflect some natural ability, and then they practice what they are good at.
 Maintaining skills by practice is a good thing, but failing to improve yourself will prevent you from reaching the goals you would like to achieve.

 The best way to be cone a natural is to find something that is an underdeveloped talent and practice this until you become proficient at it.